 Our Eating Disorder Treatment Methods

-We offer both inpatient and outpatient eating disorder treatment.
-We tailor each client’s treatment to his or her needs based on their particular situation and on our experience with those going through similar struggles.
+We offer outpatient eating disorder treatment.
+We tailor each client's treatment to his or her needs based on their particular situation and on our experience with those going through similar struggles.
 Every facet of our comprehensive program is designed to help residents with their daily lives after they finish the program.
 We can also provide intensive medical care to those who have eating disorders that seriously threaten their health.

 It is important to note that many people are skeptical about getting treatment for their eating disorders, even if the full plan for their treatment is presented to them.
 Our professionals have a great deal of empathy for our patients.
 We have a great deal of experience helping people through similar issues, and we know that these unhealthy behaviors are a way of life for some people.
 This means that it is very difficult to break these habits.
 Professionals will try to find the root of the problem, rather than treating the symptoms.
 This can be a very lengthy and difficult process, but the end results are worth it.
 It can be hard for those not experienced with these harmful behaviors to understand why they are so difficult to drop, but we know that these behaviors are the way some people express their problems.
 We will help you find healthier ways to overcome mental and emotional struggles.
 Through our wealth of experience, we also understand that the most effective treatment plan is different for people of different genders, ages, and even different for people that have other medical conditions.